 How to identify search intent?

 When you do your keyword research, add another column called ‘intent’.
 So now you have a spreadsheet that contains keywords, search volume, maybe CPC and keyword difficulty, and intent.
-To identify the bottom of the funnel keywords, search for anything that shows a price related inquiry, a location-related inquiry, or an appointment related inquiry.
+To identify the bottom of the funnel keywords, search for anything that shows a price-related inquiry, a location-related inquiry, or an appointment-related inquiry.

 For example, Dentists in San Francisco, emergency electricians available right now, core i5 laptop prices, latest iPhone deals, etc., all fall in the purchase intent category.
 As an SEO, when you are working on a website, it is always a good idea to look at historical data, track down purchases made during the last 12 months and see which keywords people used to land on the website and make purchases.
 For a brand new website, you can use the examples we gave just now as well as work with the website owner (i.e. a subject matter expert) and use tools such as Google Trends and Google keyword planner to find relevant keywords and put them in the right intent category.

-Once you include search intent to your SEO strategy, you will plan the right assets for the right keywords.
+Once you include search intent in your SEO strategy, you will plan the right assets for the right keywords.
 This will optimize your conversion funnel and your organic traffic will start resulting in leads and sales.
 Try this and let us know what you think.